Idrus Abdulahi

-Idrus Shaban Abdulahi (born 22 September 2003) is an Australian professional soccer player who plays as a midfielder for Brunswick City SC.
+Idrus Shaban Abdulahi (born 22 September 2003) is a professional soccer player who last played as a midfielder for A-League Men club Melbourne City.
+Born in Ethiopia, he represented Australia at youth level.

 Early life

-Abdulahi was born in Ethiopia and came to Australia aged seven.
+Born in Ethiopia among seven siblings, Abdulahi's family settled as refugees in Melbourne, Australia in 2010.
+He joined his first football club with Brunswick City in their under-10s, where he would stay for two years before being signed by Melbourne City Youth.
+Abdulahi attended Maribyrnong College during his high school years and continued training at Brunswick despite being under contract with Melbourne City.

 Club career

 Melbourne City

-Abdulahi made his City debut as a second-half substitute in the final game of the 2018–19 season against Central Coast Mariners, replacing Dario Vidosic in the 81st minute.
-In doing so, he became Melbourne City's youngest ever player at the age of 15 years, 7 months and 4 days.

-On 9 September 2019, Abdulahi signed a two-year scholarship deal with the club.
+After sitting on the bench for most of the 2018–19 season with Melbourne City, Abdulahi made his debut at Melbourne Rectangular Stadium on 26 April 2019 in a 5–0 rout of Central Coast Mariners, replacing Dario Vidošić in the 81st minute.
+Although he missed the record by eight days, Abdulahi became the second youngest debutant in A-League history, aged 15 years and 220 days, behind Teeboy Kamara who made his maiden appearance aged 15 years and 212 days.
+On 9 September, Abdulahi signed on a two-year scholarship contract with Melbourne City, finishing the season with one league appearance.

 International career

 On 2 October 2019, Abdulahi was selected in the Joeys squad for the 2019 FIFA U-17 World Cup.
 He played in all of the Joeys' Group B games, playing the full 90 minutes against Hungary and Nigeria as they progressed to the Knockout stage.
 He started in their Round of 16 clash with France on 7 November 2019, losing 4-0 and being eliminated from the competition.